|

 1. Cobble Lookout, Wilmington Wild Forest

-Cobble Lookout is a must-hike for visiting Lake Placid if you’re looking for a short hike with big views.
-After just 1.2 miles of walking and at a slight uphill, a wide open summit with180-degree views await you.
+If you’re looking for a short hike with big views to stretch your legs after a long drive here, then Cobble Lookout is for you!
+After just 1.2 miles of walking at a slight uphill, a wide open summit with 180-degree views awaits you.

 woman smiling with dog on top of mountain in summer in lake placid with green mountains and blue sky